 Download the latest Extension pack for VirtualBox 5.2.x from here.

 Congratulations!
 We have successfully installed Oracle VirtualBox with extension pack in Ubuntu 16.04 LTS server.
 It is time to deploy virtual machines.
 Refer the virtualbox official guide to start creating and managing virtual machines in command line.

 Not everyone is command line expert.
-Somebody might want to create and use virtual machines graphically.
-Don’t worry, Here comes phpVirtualBox in handy!
+Some of you might want to create and use virtual machines graphically.
+No worries!
+Here is where phpVirtualBox comes in handy!!

 phpVirtualBox is a free, web-based front-end to Oracle VirtualBox.
 It is written using PHP language.
-Using phpVirtualBox, we can easily create, delete, manage and administer virtual machines via a web browser from a remote system.
+Using phpVirtualBox, we can easily create, delete, manage and administer virtual machines via a web browser from any remote system on the network.

 To do so, run:

-sudo apt-get install apache2 php php-mysql libapache2-mod-php php-soap php-xml
+$ sudo apt install apache2 php php-mysql libapache2-mod-php php-soap php-xml

 To download it, run: